Jerome was once a roaring mining town with 15,000 people

 Prehistoric Native Americans were the first miners in the area preceding the Spanish, both seeking gold but finding copper.
 The first claims staked by Anglos were in 1876 followed by the United Verde mining operations in 1883 and the Little Daisy claim after that.
 Jerome was built on Cleopatra Hill over an immense copper deposit.
 The town grew rapidly from a tent city into a prosperous company town with an ethnic variety of Americans, Mexicans, Croatians, Irish, Spaniards, Italians, and Chinese.
 The miners, smelter workers, freighters, gamblers, bootleggers, saloonkeepers, storekeepers, prostitutes, preachers, wives, and children added excitement and assortment to this rich life.

 Jerome was a boom town with nearly 15,000 residents.
 The mines were quickly exploited by financiers bringing billions of dollars of copper from its depths.
 Steam engines, trucks, and autos soon replaced the pack burros, mule wagons, and horses.
 Fires became common and the town folks rebuilt again and again.
 In 1918 an uncontrollable fire broke out in the 88 miles of tunnels under the town, phasing out underground mining.
 Open pit mining became prevalent and the buildings shook and cracked from the dynamiting.
-The business district began to slide downward from the shifting of the ground surface.
+The business district began to slide down from the shifting of the ground surface.
 The Town Jail slid a distance of 225 feet and now rests across the road from its original location.

-With the mines finally closing in 1953, suffering from the fluctuating prices of copper, labor unrest, the depressions and wars, Jerome remained home to only 50 people; old souls who was reluctant to give up a lifetime of memories.
+With the mines finally closing in 1953, suffering from the fluctuating prices of copper, labor unrest, the depressions, and wars, Jerome remained home to only 50 people; old souls who were reluctant to give up a lifetime of memories.
 Then in the 1960’s a new culture started moving in.
 Artists and artisans began renovating homes and opening abandoned shops to sell their wares.
 Old timers joined with newcomers to bring life back to the streets.
 The Historical Society guarded the buildings against vandalism and the elements.
 The Douglas Mansion was made a State Park in 1965 and Jerome became a National Historic Landmark in 1976.

 Today, Jerome is very much alive with writers, artists, artisans, musicians, historians, and families.
 They form a peaceful, colorful, thriving community built on a rich foundation of history and lore.